 Sounds tedious, right?

 With automation, there is no need to keep updating the emailing list every time you find a new contact.
 Your CRM system can fetch the contact details from RSS, social media, blog, etc. and update the list automatically.
+Some systems also verify email ids before adding them to the list.

 Moreover, based on attributes such as inquiry, product, support, etc., you can segment the contact into different buckets and accordingly send communications.